Specify response counts

 - To give a group or dynamic team a different response limit, click Count separately.

 - xMatters creates a new section containing only that group or team.

 - In the field provided for each response group, type the number of responses you want to receive from that response group before xMatters stops notifying them.

-- To combine a separated response group with the "Other Recipients" response group, click the Count With Others button for that group.
+- To combine a separated response group with the Recipients response group, click Stop counting separately for that group.

-- Note that this will discard any response counts you have specified for the separated group.
-Ensure that you update the required response counts for the Other Recipients response group accordingly.
+- Note that this discards any response counts you have specified for the separated group.
+Ensure that you update the required response counts for the Recipients response group accordingly.

-- xMatters would begin notifying the Field Technicians group.
-Once five responses were received, xMatters would stop notifying the remaining members of the Field Technicians group.
+- Once five responses are received from the Field Technicians' group, xMatters stops notifying the remaining members of the Field Technicians group.

 - Once a total of two responses are received from any combination of the other listed recipients, xMatters stops sending out notifications.